altaurog/aws-dms-user-guide/doc_source/CHAP_Security.md

 **To use secrets manager with a replication instance in a private subnet**

+If your replication instance is on a private subnet or if you set the instance property `PubliclyAccessible` to `false`, it will not have a public ip address.
+To provide the instance access to secrets manager in such a case, you will need a VPC endpoint.

 1. Create a secret manager VPC endpoint and note the DNS for the endpoint\.
 For more information about creating a secrets manager VPC endpoint, see [Connecting to Secrets Manager through a VPC endpoint](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html#vpc-endpoint) []()in the *AWS Secrets Manager User Guide\.*

 1. Attach the replication instance security group to the secret manager VPC endpoint\.